TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-16-how-to-remove-transitional-dependencies-you-dont-need.md

 ---
 id: 389
-title: "How to Remove Transitional Dependencies you don't&nbsp;Need"
+title: "How to Remove Transitional Dependencies You don't&nbsp;Need"

 perex: |
-    In the last post [I shared a trick](/blog/unleash-the-power-of-simplicity-php-cli-app-with-minimal-dependencies) how to drop your CLI project /vendor size by 70%.
-Today we'll trim of a bit more with no-so-knonw composer feature.
+    In the last post [I shared a trick](/blog/unleash-the-power-of-simplicity-php-cli-app-with-minimal-dependencies) on how to drop your CLI project /vendor size by 70%.
+Today we'll trim off a bit more with the no-so-known composer feature.
 ---

 <blockquote class="blockquote mt-5 mb-5 text-center">